migufernandez/teachme-app/docs/user-stories.md

 ## View subjects

-When I select a department, I wish to be taken to a list of subjects within that department.
+When I select a department,  wish to be taken to a listing of subjects with in that department. (grid list)

+## View a subject

+When I select a subject, I wish to be taken to the card description of that specific subject.
+I would also like to select a button (view tutors in your area) to see the tutors that can teach that subject in my area.

 ## View tutors

-When I select an specific subject I am interested in, I wish to view the various tutors within that subject.
+When I select view tutors in your area, I wish to be taken to a listing of tutors.

-Ask a question to the user: Please let us know your ZIP CODE so we can get you to the closest tutor???
+## View a tutor

+When I select a tutor, I wish to be taken to a tutor profile.
+I wish to see their Bio, price per hour and contact information.
+I also wish to contact them directly via email, sms or phone call.

 ## Filter Subjects

-As a user I wish to be able to filter subjects.
-I wish to be able to filter two or more subjects and find a tutor with those specifications.

 ## View Subject

-As a user I wish to be able to see a subject and been able to search for a tutor within that subject and area code.

 ## Call Subject